-These pages provide you with essential information for what to do before you arrive at Cedar Point, what you’ll see and experience when you arrive, and how to make the most of your visit—safely—while you’re here.
+This page provides you with essential information that was in place for our 2020 park operation and provides guidelines for what to expect and what to do before you arrive, what you’ll see and experience when you arrive, and how to make the most of your visit—safely—while you’re here.

 What You Can Expect

 Download a copy of our Welcoming You Back Guide to keep essential information on hand as you plan your visit to Cedar Point!

 Everything you need to know before arriving at the park, including planning your visit and what to bring with you.

 Learn about the process of arriving at the park, including details on parking, getting through the front gate, temperature checks and more.

 When You're in the Park

 What to expect once you're in the park, including what attractions are open, contactless payments and more.

 Your Overnight Stay Experience

 Everything you need to know about your overnight experience, including safety guidelines to ensure your stay is fun and safe.